timstokman/YetAnotherTF2ConfigGenerator/README.md

 -----------

 * When building as an engineer, if you start building, then switch weapons before putting the building down, the crosshairs will get out of sync, switch weapons once to fix
-* Spectator switching doesn't seem to be working

 Version history:
 ----------------